SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## Azure - Add Member to Role Outside of PIM

-Privileged Identity Management (PIM) allows administrators to provide users privileged access with greater oversight of activties undertaken while said access is granted as well as control over the duration of access.
+Privileged Identity Management (PIM) allows administrators to provide users privileged access with greater oversight of activities undertaken while said access is granted as well as control over the duration of access.
 Adding a user to a role, especially one with administrative privileges, outside of PIM may indicate a threat actor attempting to